The Layoff Guide

 You must have earned at least $130 in your highest quarter and at least 26 times your weekly benefit amount in your base period.

-To qualify for unemployment benefits in Hawaii, you must meet these requirements:
+To qualify for unemployment benefits in Hawaii, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit huiclaims.hawaii.gov to file online